 It is better to avoid high contrast lighting while conducting monochrome photography because you need to create a perfect balance to generate a full tonal range.
 So go for a balanced contrast ratio rather than high contrast lighting as it produces better results.

 To get a picture with perfect contrast, you begin to post-process your image file; you need to keep an eye on the Histogram.
-The edits can lead to the Histogram to developing “cuts,” which causes the image to drop tones.
-The more the number of cuts displayed on the Histogram displays, the less tonal range and contrast will be displayed on your final image.
+The edits can lead to the Histogram developing “cuts,” which causes the image to drop tones.
+The more the number of cuts displayed on the Histogram displays, the less tonal range and contrast will be shown on your final image.

 So try to create as few cuts as possible.
-And if you want a “high contrast” photograph, just push the shadow and highlight boundaries of inward on the histogram.
+And if you want a “high contrast” photograph, push the shadow and highlight the boundaries inward on the histogram.
 This will add spark to your black and white image.
 Just don’t completely block up the shadows and burn the highlights.
 Just reduce the mid-tones.

 Toning it down